bowmandj/bikeridejournal/README.md

 This project is under construction!!!

-It uses PHP and mySQL, along with some Boostrap and jQuery.
+It uses PHP and mySQL, along with some Bootstrap and jQuery.
 It was created using a WAMP server.
 The PHP is procedural.

 The objectives in creating the Bike Ride Journal are:
 - gain experience with PHP and mySQL